Sand War: Reactions to the outbreak of war

 Despite internal discontent with the Algerian government, most of the country supported the war effort, which Algerians generally perceived as an act of Moroccan aggression.
-Even in regions where Ben Bella's regime remained deeply unpopular, such as Kabylie, the population offered to take up arms against the Moroccan invaders.
+Even in regions in which Ben Bella's regime remained deeply unpopular, such as Kabylia, the population offered to take up arms against the Moroccan invaders.
 Morocco's invasion proved to be a diplomatic blunder, as the other Arab and African states refused to recognize its border claims.
-Egypt even began sending troops and defense hardware in late October to bolster the Algerian military.
-Morocco's Western allies provided assistance, after Morocco's formal requests for military aid.
-The United States feared the escalation and internationalization of the war, particularly wanting to avoid Soviet intervention, and therefore advocated for the peaceful resolution of the conflict.
+In late October, Egypt (United Arab Republic) began sending about 1,000 troops and defense hardware to bolster the Algerian military, and Egyptian forces engaged in combat with the Algerians.